Inflation (2025): Models

 which has the special property that it naturally has a flat potential, at the classical level and before specifying a non-trivial superpotential.
 As such, no-scale supergravity is well-suited for constructing models of inflation.
 Adding to its attraction is the feature that compactifications of string theory to supersymmetric four-dimensional models yield effective supergravity theories of the no-scale type~\cite{Witten:1985xb}.
-There are many examples of superpotentials that yield effective inflationary potentials for either the $T$ field (which is akin to a modulus field in some string compactification) or a $\phi$ field (generically representing matter) that are of the same form as the effective potential of the $\R^2$ model (\ref{inflation:eq:Staropot}) when the magnitude of the inflaton field $\gg 1$ in Planck units, as required to obtain sufficiently many e-folds of inflation, $N_*$~\cite{Ellis:2013nxa,Ellis:2015xna}.
-This framework also offers the possibility of using a suitable superpotential to construct models with effective potentials that are similar, but not identical, to the $\R^2$ model, as shown by the dashed coloured lines in Fig.~\ref{inflation:fig:Staropot}.
+There are many examples of superpotentials that yield effective inflationary potentials for either the $T$ field (which is akin to a modulus field in some string compactification) or a $\phi$ field (generically representing matter) that are of the same form as the effective potential of the $\R^2$ model Eq.~(\ref{inflation:eq:Staropot}) when the magnitude of the inflaton field is far above the Planck scale, as required to obtain sufficiently many e-folds of inflation, $N_*$~\cite{Ellis:2013nxa,Ellis:2015xna}.
+This framework also offers the possibility of using a suitable superpotential to construct models with effective potentials that are similar, but not identical, to the $\R^2$ model, as shown by the dashed coloured lines in \Fig{inflation:fig:Staropot}.